Some of the best offensive tactics in basketball rely on teamwork to succeed.

 - The screener reverse pivots, working to create separation while showing their outside hand as a target and rolling toward the basket.

-- The ball handler delivers a bounce pass to their teammate rolling toward the basket so they can finish strong at the rim.
+- The ball handler delivers a bounce pass to their teammate who is rolling toward the basket so they can finish strong at the rim.

 The pick and roll puts a lot of pressure on the defense, which can make it very difficult to defend.

 To find success on the hardwood, you should work on your ball-handling skills regularly.
-Performance enhancement specialist Paul Fabritz is here with some tips about the misdirection crossover, a popular move that can help you create space.
+Performance enhancement specialist Paul Fabritz offers some tips about the misdirection crossover, a popular move that can help you create space.